-Our plan will prepare a written report called the Part D Explanation of Benefits (it is sometimes called the "Part D EOB") when you have had one or more prescriptions filled through the plan during the previous month.
+Our plan will prepare a written summary called the Part D Explanation of Benefits (it is sometimes called the "Part D EOB") when you have had one or more prescriptions filled through the plan during the previous month.
 The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost sharing that may be available.
 You should consult with your prescriber about these lower cost options.
-It includes:
+The Part D EOB includes:

-- Information for that month.
+• Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - Totals for the year since January 1.
+It shows the total drug costs, what the plan paid, and what you and others on your behalf paid.

+- Totals for the year since January 1.
 This is called "year-to-date" information.
 It shows you the total drug costs and total payments for your drugs since the year began. - Drug price information.
-This information will display cumulative percentage increases for each prescription claim. - Available lower cost alternative prescriptions.
+This information will display the total drug price, and any percentage change from first fill for each prescription claim of the same quantity. - Available lower cost alternative prescriptions.
 This will include information about other drugs with lower cost sharing for each prescription claim that may be available.